tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 	 There isn't a simple answer to this.
 	 You may try a different multi-GPU trainer; the speed can vary a lot sometimes.

-Note that scalibility is always measured with the same "batch size per GPU", not the same total equivalent batch size.
+Note that scalibility is always measured by keeping "batch size per GPU" constant.